lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 individuals and as groups.

-For most class meetings, the morning *before* the class, students will complete a set of exercises from the textbook.
+For most class meetings, the morning *before* the class, students will complete a set of exercises from the textbook and submit a writeup of any

 ## Course resources

 ### Textbook

 The textbook for this course is Bioinformatics Algorithms: An Active Learning Approach by Phillip Compeau and Pavel Pevzner.
+You will be required to purchase the online version of the book for $29.95 to complete pre-class programming exercises;
+purchasing the physical book is optional.

 ### Lecture videos